atl/pyschemaorg/README.md

 * **multidict.py**

-  The current implementation is (very lightly) adapted from Andrew Dalke's `UnorderedMultiDict`.
+  The initial implementation was (very lightly) adapted from Andrew Dalke's `UnorderedMultiDict`.
 It was the simplest, lightest implementation free of dependencies I could find on short notice.
+However, after experimenting with and learning from that code, I built a more idiosyncratic `MultiDict` that suited the base data model better.

 * **base.py**